BDC Hamburger Icon

 4. Perform this experiment with all departments that have any association with the product.

-Just as identifying KPIs early can help shape processes and strategies, ensuring all departments have an in-depth product understanding will lead to a much more successful launch and valuable product.
+Just as identifying KPIs can help shape processes and strategies, ensuring all departments have an in-depth product understanding will lead to a much more successful launch and valuable product.

 Airbnb is an example of a company with a hands-on approach that ensures employees are familiar with the product and customers’ needs.
-All new hires take a trip in their first or second week to document user pain points, and they bring this knowledge back to work along with an organic understanding of customers’ needs.
+All new hires take a trip in their first or second week to document user pain points and they bring this knowledge back to work along with an organic understanding of customers’ needs.

 Bottom LineBottom line